grab/engineering-blog/_posts/2024-10-09-transforming-the-analytics-landscape-with-RAG-powered-LM.md

 While LLMs are known for their proficiency in data interpretation and insight generation, they represent just a fragment of the entire solution.
 For a comprehensive solution, LLMs must be integrated with other essential tools.
 The following is required in assembling a solution:

-1. **Internally facing LLM tool (Spellvault) \-** Spellvault is a platform within Grab that stores, shares, and refines Large Language Models (LLMs) prompts.
-It features low/no-code Retrieval-Augmented Generation (RAG) capabilities that lower the barrier of entry for people to create LLM applications.
+- **Internally facing LLM tool -** Spellvault is a platform within Grab that stores, shares, and refines LLM prompts.
+It features low/no-code RAG capabilities that lower the barrier of entry for people to create LLM applications.
 2. **Data \-** with real time or close to real-time latency to ensure accuracy.
 It has to be in a standardised format to ensure that all LLM data inputs are accurate
 3. **Scheduler \-**  runs LLM applications at regular intervals.
 Useful for automating routine tasks.
 4. **Messaging Tool \-** a user interface where users can interact with LLM by entering a command to receive reports and insights.